 So to celebrate the local people who make up the area, each bus stop gallery will reflect the character and soul of its surroundings.
-All future bus stop galleries will be a collage reflecting the past and present of those who make up the local community, and designed with them too.
+These bus stop galleries are reflecting the past and present of those who make up the local community, and designed with them too.
 We’re doing this to create joy together, and to celebrate North Birmingham’s reputation for migration and activism.

 This project came out of the work to produce the Bus Boycott Block Party where the pilot bus stop gallery was debuted.

 On Our Way is created by China Plate in association with Birmingham Hippodrome, supported by The Greater Birmingham and Solihull Local Enterprise Partnership (GBSLEP), Transport for West Midlands, Garfield Weston Foundation, National Express West Midlands, Soho BIDand using public funding by the National Lottery through Arts Council England.